How to Quit Drinking: A Research-Grounded Practical Guide

 How to Ask for Help

-- Refer you to detox if needed
+- Refer you to therapy or a detox program if needed

 If you don't have a primary care doctor:

-- SAMHSA National Helpline: 1-800-662-HELP (4357) — free, confidential, 24/7, available in English and Spanish.
-They can connect you to local treatment options.
+- SAMHSA National Helpline: 1-800-662-HELP (4357) — free, confidential, 24/7, available in English and Spanish

 If You Don't Want to Stop Forever